jtassia/You-Dont-Know-JS/up & going/ch2.md

 a == b;		// false
 ```

-**Note:** For more information about the `==` equality comparison rules, see the specification (section 11.9.3) and also consult Chapter 4 of the *Types & Grammar* title of this series; see Chapter 2 for more information about values vs. references.
+**Note:** For more information about the `==` equality comparison rules, see the specification (section 11.9.3) and also consult Chapter 4 of the *Types & Grammar* title of this series; see Chapter 2 for more information about values versus references.

 #### Inequality

-The `<`, `>`, `<=`, and `>=` operators are used for inequality, referred to in the specification as "relational comparison".
+The `<`, `>`, `<=`, and `>=` operators are used for inequality, referred to in the specification as "relational comparison."
 Typically they will be used with ordinally comparable values like `number`s.
 It's easy to understand that `3 < 4`.

 But JavaScript `string` values can also be compared for inequality, using typical alphabetic rules (`"bar" < "foo"`).

 What about coercion?
 Similar rules as `==` comparison (though not exactly identical!) apply to the inequality operators.
-Notably, there are no "strict inequality" operators which would disallow coercion the same way `===` "strict equality" does with equality.
+Notably, there are no "strict inequality" operators that would disallow coercion the same way `===` "strict equality" does with equality.

 Consider: